Skip to content

 The Victorian Period

 Late Victorian (Eclectic) (1885-1901) - As the century drew to a close, women became more involved in the workplace.
-Clothing was becoming more form-fitting, and the jewelry took on a more feminine feel.
-Diamonds were popular and bright gemstones such as sapphire, peridot, and spinel were used more often.
-Designs such as stars, crescents, birds, flowers, hearts, horseshoes, moon, owl, and insects were very popular.
-Jewelry from this time fun to collect because of its presence in many estates today.
-As technology advanced, jewelry began to be mass produced which made it less expensive.
+Clothing was becoming more form-fitting, and the jewelry had a more feminine feel.
+Diamonds were popular, and bright gemstones such as sapphire, peridot, and spinel were used more often.
+Designs such as stars, crescents, birds, flowers, hearts, horseshoes, moon, owl, and insects were popular.
+Jewelry from this time is fun to collect because of its presence in many estates today.
+As technology advanced, jewelry began to be mass-produced, which made it less expensive.

 The Edwardian Period

-The Edwardian Period (1901-1910) – At the turn of the century, Queen Victoria died, and her son Edward took the throne.
-The jewelry from this era is more expensive because it features platinum and diamonds and gems such as emeralds and rubies.
+The Edwardian Period (1901-1910) – Queen Victoria died at the turn of the century, and her son Edward took the throne.
+The jewelry from this era is more expensive because it features platinum and diamonds, and gems such as emeralds and rubies.
 American women began to lose royalty interest and turned to theatre stars for fashion trends.

 The Art Nouveau Period

 Art Nouveau (1880-WWI) – The designs of Art Nouveau often featured flowers, butterflies, and other dreamy feminine motifs.
 The period began in France and gained popularity throughout the Western world.
-Japan became a significant player during this period because it established a trading partnership with France.
+During this period, Japan became a significant player because it established a trading partnership with France.
 Primarily made in yellow gold, the pieces are still very collectible.
-Popular designs used were female heads, serpents, dragonflies, flowers, swans, peacocks, and bats.
+Popular designs were female heads, serpents, dragonflies, flowers, swans, peacocks, and bats.
 The jewelry in the Art Nouveau period became an expression of art.

 The Art Deco Period